SKKU-ESLAB/ANT/README.md

 $ sudo apt-get install libbluetooth-dev
 ```

-Check your bluetooth version and if it's > 5.x, then
+Check your bluetooth version and if it is equal to or higher than 5.0, then
 ```
 $ sudo vi /etc/systemd/system/dbus-org.bluez.service